voidspace/voidspace.github.io/training.md

 For custom training packages, mentoring or team coaching please contact me: [michael@python.org](mailto:michael@python.org)

+### Testimonials

+*Truly a professional.
+Knowledgeable, prepared to answer any question from theory and/or experience.
+Funny, intuitive and very helpful in any technical way.*

+*The course was very well planned out.
+Michael was a great teacher!*

+*The course was great, lots of exercises to apply what you were learning.
+Very good course.*

+*Deep technical background and hands-on experience could give good answers on all questions raised.*

+*One of best trainings that i ever attended.*

 ### Effective Testing with unittest and mock

-Learn practical testing techniques, both unit testing and end-to-end testing, using standard Python testing tools.
+Learn practical testing techniques for both unit testing and end-to-end testing using standard Python testing tools.
 A two or three day course.

 This course covers the mechanics of writing tests and a test framework, practical tips for writing test support code, common testing patterns and anti-patterns and an in-depth example driven exploration of both unittest and mock.